oracle/weblogic-deploy-tooling/README.md

 The goal is to make the tool both able to support iterative deployment and able to minimize service disruption while doing its work when working against a running domain.

-Running the deploy applications tool in WLST offline mode is very similar to running the create domain tool; simply provide the domain location and archive file, and separate model and variable files, if needed.
+Running the Deploy Applications Tool in WLST offline mode is very similar to running the Create Domain Tool; simply provide the domain location and archive file, and separate model and variable files, if needed.
 For example:

     weblogic-deploy\bin\deployApps.cmd -oracle_home c:\wls12213 -domain_home domains\DemoDomain -archive_file DemoDomain.zip -model_file DemoDomain.yaml -variable_file DemoDomain.properties